 About White Orchid Fine Jewelry

-I can't remember ever being bored.
+I can’t remember ever being bored.
 My parents and grandparents instilled a love of learning and creativity as foundational to a good life.
-Their passion for nature, gardening and sewing immersed me in color.
-Excited conversations and problem solving taught me the fine art of designs that catch the mind's eye by layering textures, selection of color to evoke emotions, and color echoing to create experiences of movement and coherence.
+Their passion for nature, gardening and sewing immersed me in excited conversations and problem solving around the art of designs that catch the mind’s eye through layering textures, selection of color to evoke emotions, and color echoing to create experiences of movement and coherence.

 My mother, a second-generation master seamstress, sewed couture designs with fine fabrics.
 She taught me.
 We lived in the Southern United States when the south was an international hub of fabric production.
 By traveling back roads, often going directly to factories, we scored fabulous finds.
 These excursions taught me the joys of the hunt, for the finest weaves and natural fibers and now gems